 yájatraṃ dyumnáhūtibhiḥ

-Let us possess this thanks to an excellent sacrificial offering: let us possess riches, o lord of riches, let us possess the issue of heroes, which is that which gives joy, the issue of heroes; we can satisfy the evil evoked with benevolent words as nourishment, satisfy Indra with luminous, true invocations, he who is worthy of sacrifice with luminous invocations.
+Let us possess this thanks to an excellent sacrificial offering: let us possess riches, O Lord of Riches, let us possess the issue of heroes, which is that which gives joy, the issue of heroes; we can satisfy the evil evoked with benevolent words as nourishment, satisfy Indra with luminous, true invocations, he who is worthy of sacrifice with luminous invocations.

 2x vanéma: opt. pres.
 1st pl.
 I-VI cl.